Translated from Russian by Eugenia Konoreva.

-Psychoanalysis is not only about Freud.
-Rather it is a complex and diverse school of thought which gave rise to various schools and branches throughout the twentieth century.
-Saint Petersburg’s psychoanalyst and philosopher Alexander Smulyanskiy pursues the approach of the greatest French post-structuralist philosopher Jacques Lacan.
+Psychoanalysis is not only about Freud, it is a complex and diverse school of thought which gave rise to various schools and branches throughout the twentieth century.
+Saint Petersburg’s psychoanalyst and philosopher Alexander Smulyanskiy pursues in the approach of the greatest French post-structuralist philosopher Jacques Lacan.
 We publish the conversation with Alexander Smulyanskiy, dedicated to the release of his third book "Paternal Metaphor and Desire of the Analyst: Sexuation and Its Transformation in Analysis".

 - What is psychoanalysis in 2019?
 In relation to psychoanalysis a hundred years ago, can we give it a new definition today?

 - Freud demonstrated the work of the unconscious to both - the public and the patient, mainly in order to explain the mysterious symptoms of nervous disorders, thereby to demonstrate the capacities of his science of the unconscious.
 However, starting roughly from early structuralism this demonstration of the work of the inaccessible part of the psyche has turned into an independent project.